54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

 The biggest security threat comes from lifestyle apps.
 Data shows that 27% of all malicious apps belong to this category.
 Music apps are the second most common source of infection for mobile users, with 20% of all hacked apps coming from this category.

-54. 63% of infected apps have a goal to leak the phone number.
+54. 63% of infected apps have a goal of leaking the phone number.

 Cybersecurity statistics show that the most common goal of malicious apps is to leak the phone number of the device they infect.
 This way, the phone number, together with any other information that is leaked, can be sold in bundles to companies looking to buy.
 Up to 67% of malicious apps are aimed at stealing specifically this piece of data, while 37% leak the device location.